Molter73/falco-libs-qa/README.md

 The build for this container is based off of `sinsp.Dockerfile`

 ## Drivers
-The drivers used by `sinsp-example` to capture events on the system is also built as part of this repository.
+The drivers used by `sinsp-example` to capture events on the system are also built as part of this repository.
 The only requirement for this is to have the kernel headers for the machine docker is running on installed.
-There is no specific dockerfile for this step, instead the builder image is run and the driver are output under `tests/driver/`.
+There is no specific dockerfile for this step, instead the builder image is run and the drivers are output under `tests/driver/`.

 ## Tester container
 This container is in charge of running any tests that are created under the